AlexsLemonade/refinebio-processor-documentation/smasher.md

     - runs the smasher pipeline
     - asserts that the output file exists
     - removes the output file
-    - asserts that the final output frame has 1 columns
+    - asserts that the final output frame has 1 column
 - aggregate by "ALL"
     - gets the test Dataset and sets `aggregate_by` to be "ALL"
     - resets the test ProcessorJob start and end times
     - runs the smasher pipeline
     - asserts that the output file exists
-    - asserts that the final output frame has 1 columns
+    - asserts that the final output frame has 2 columns

 ### `test_quant_sf_only_smash`